Basics:

 Why teach classes?

 If you have expertise in any topic, that could be broken into steps, teaching that skill to others can be a highly lucrative and largely passive source of income.
-The reason?
-You put in the work once.
+After all, you put in the work once.
 But people can continue to buy this class for years to come.
-And, in fact, if you create a great class that gets good word-of-mouth recommendations, your income may increase as time goes on.
+In fact, if you create a great class that gets good word-of-mouth recommendations, your income may increase as time goes on.

 You can also use beginner classes to market more advanced — and more expensive — classes.